Pat Howell (baseball)

-Patrick O'Neal Howell (born August 31, 1968) is a former professional baseball player.
+Patrick O'Neal Howell (born August 31, 1968) is an American former professional baseball player.
 He played part of one season in Major League Baseball for the New York Mets in 1992, primarily as a center fielder.
 He also played one season in the Chinese Professional Baseball League in 1998.
 Howell's strength as an athlete was blazing speed.
-He stole a lot of bases in the minor leagues and showed exceptional range in the field.
+He stole a lot of bases in the minor leagues and exhibited brilliant defense as a centerfielder wherever he played, including in the major leagues as a member of the New York Mets.
 However, he was not a strong hitter.

 Early life

 Howell was born in Mobile, Alabama and attended Vigor High School in Prichard, Alabama.

 Professional career

 New York Mets

-The Mets initially drafted howell in the 9th round of the 1987 amateur draft.
+The Mets initially drafted Howell in the 9th round of the 1987 amateur draft.
 After playing with their minor league baseball system for five seasons, he made his major league debut in 1992.
 He got a hit in his first big league at bat against the Astros' Pete Harnisch.
 That season, he batted a .187 with no home runs and 1 run batted in in 79 at bats over 31 games.